mtossain/satsvs/readme.md

 ### Communication
 - __com_sp2sp_budget__: for satellite-satellite received power and C/N0
+- __com_sp2sp_budget__: Multiple ISL geometry between satellites and identifies the worst case communication link

 _To be implemented at a later stage:_

-Communication
-- __com_sp2sp_budget__: Multiple ISL geometry between satellites and identifies the worst case communication link

 Navigation
 - __nav_dillution_of_precision__: DOP values for user(s) (also spacecraft user)

 ## Configuration file